OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/visualization_and_analysis/recording/basic_recording.rst

 Setting Recording Options
 +++++++++++++++++++++++++

-Once you have instantiated a recorder or recorders, there are many options that can be set in recorders, which will change the amount of information retained by the recorders.
+There are many recorder options that can be set.
+This affects the amount of information retained by the recorders.
+These options are associated with the System, Driver or Solver that is being recorded.

 A basic example of how to set an option:

 .. code-block:: console

-    self.my_recorder.options['record_desvars'] = True
+    prob.driver.options['record_desvars'] = True

 General Recording Options